 For customers other than private individuals

-For customers who are not private individuals, such as corporate customers and private companies, the business must obtain information that is relevant e.g. company registration number, registered address and evidence that the individuals have the authority to act for the company – a search at Companies House will reveal details of directors and company secretary.
+For customers who are not private individuals, such as corporate customers and private companies, the business must obtain information that is relevant e.g. company registration number, registered address and evidence that the individuals have the authority to act for the company – a search at Companies House will reveal details of directors and company secretary (PSC register).

-The above requirements for documentation will be applied to all shareholders holding 25% or more of a business.
+The above requirements for documentation will be applied to all shareholders or those holding voting rights at 25% or more of a business.

 Suspicious Activity Reporting